JLGAfrica/Python_Projects/Samples/README.md

 ![2individual](images/2_record_by_vehicle.png)

 Remember the hidden data because we only record information if a passenger boards or disembarks?
 We have to consider the stops made where no passenger boards or disembarks.
 Imagine that our record tells us that a vehicle had 10 passengers after leaving stop 1, 20 passengers after leaving stop 2, and 10 passengers after leaving stop 4.
 We do not have a record for stop 3 since no one boarded or disembarked.
 If we calculate the average for the the stops, we get (10 + 20 + 10) / 3 = 13.33 passengers for the whole trip.
 But if no one boarded or disembarked at stop 3, then it just means we left there with the same number of passengers as we had when we left stop 2.
 Considering this in the calculation for the average, we get (10 + 20 + 20 + 10) / 4 = 15.
-After accounting for this, here is the new example individual record for vehicle ID 0:
+We also have to ignore the last stop every vehicle had made since we know it had no passengers by the end.
+After accounting for these, here is the new example individual record for vehicle ID 0:

 ![2individualconsidered](images/2_record_by_vehicle_copy.png)